1: “The problem with little white girls, boys and voluntourism”

 2: How to select the right volunteer abroad program

-Just over a decade ago, volunteer travel as we know it today with organizations like International Volunteer HQ was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
+Just over a decade ago, volunteer travel as we know it today with organizations such as Volunteering Solutions or GoEco was still a niche option available mostly to backpackers exchanging work for lodging, Peace Corps (or similar) volunteers living abroad for years at a time, or mission travelers.
 The few volunteer trip organizers that existed, such as Global Volunteers, boasted gold-standard relationships with esteemed entities such as the United Nations.
 Since then, volunteering abroad has evolved into a booming travel sector–one that’s much more accessible for solo travelers, couples, families, and groups.
 But along with such fast growth, there’s an increasing need to delineate which programs are doing more harm than good and which are the most sustainable, and to educate would-be volunteers about how to tell the difference.

 Narrow Your Options

 If you’re new to volunteering abroad, you might be overwhelmed at the huge number of projects available worldwide.
 Why do some organizations charge you $10 per day while others charge $3,000 per week?
 Why are some projects one week long while others last six months minimum?
-How does this rare bird rehabilitation program differ from the other one a mile away?
+How does this rhino orphan sanctuary program differ from the other one a mile away?

 Knowing what to look for in the first place will help you narrow down the groups doing the best work in their communities–the ones whose volunteers add the greatest value to their projects.
 And one of the best ways to find this out is by starting with organizations that have won awards for their work, have otherwise have been publicly recognized, or have successfully hosted thousands of volunteers.